podcast

 DZ-40: Tactics and Scenes

-How do tactics make your characters and scenes more dynamic?
+Listen to learn how a character's tactics reveal who they are under pressure--and how their changing tactics reveals their growth.
 In this episode, Stu and Chas turn their gaze to the "tactics" that characters use in scenes to get what they want.
 Tactics are how the characters try to achieve their goals and (we reckon) can be revealing of the essence of their character.
-The shifting and thwarting of tactics can make scenes more dynamic; while over the course of a story, the changing of tactics can reflect the growth of characters... even if their goal stays the same.
-We take a close look at great...
+The shifting and thwarting of tactics can make scenes more dynamic; while over the course of a story, the changing of tactics can reflect the growth of characters... even if their goal stays...

 2017-02-04